nasa/openmct/docs/src/process/index.md

   assigned.
 * Pre-planning subsequent sprints to ensure that all members of the team always have a clear direction.
-* Scheduling and/or ensuring adherance to
+* Scheduling and/or ensuring adherence to
   [process points](#process-points).
 * Responding to changes within the sprint (shifting priorities, new issues) and re-allocating work for the sprint as needed.

 ## Sprint Calendar

-Certain process points are regularly scheduled in the sprint cycle.
+Certain [process points](#process-points) are regularly scheduled in the sprint cycle.

 ### Sprints by Release